Skip to main content

 State and recovery

 The SGX programming model considers a single, local application running on a specific CPU.
-In this case, the application can use the SGX seal key as its root secret.
+The application can use the SGX seal key as its root secret.
 However, this binds the application and its state to the physical machine because seal keys are unique to a single CPU.
-In sum, this means that the usual SGX programming model isn't suited for virtual environments or distributed applications.
+In sum, the usual SGX programming model isn't suited for virtual environments or distributed applications.

-Still, the Coordinator itself must keep its state persistent somehow.
-When being pinned to a single host the default SGX sealing methods are used.
-However, when the Coordinator is moved to another physical host, a manual step is required to ensure the Coordinator's state can be recovered.
-Therefore, the manifest allows for specifying a designated Recovery Key.
+The manifest allows for specifying a designated Recovery Key.
 The Recovery Key is a public RSA key.
 Upon startup, the Coordinator encrypts its symmetric state-encryption key with this public key.
 The holder of the corresponding private key can recover the Coordinator, as is described in the recovery workflow.

 caution